simog-dev/Dialogflow-Intent-Translator/README.md

 # Dialogflow-Intent-Translator

-This script translate the trining phrases of Dialogflow intents from a language to another, using DeepL Free API.
+This script translate the training phrases of Dialogflow intents from a language to another, using DeepL Free API.

 It takes care of the entities used to mark the phrases.